onitake/canhat/README.md

 ### Power Options

-:warning: **Do not connect a power source to both the Raspberry Pi and J5!**
+:warning: **Do not supply power to the Raspberry Pi and J5 at the same time!**

-Power the Raspberry Pi and the CAN HAT is possible via different means.
+The CAN hat can backpower the Raspberry Pi, but it can also be powered by it.

+The following configurations are supported:

+#### All power on Raspberry Pi

+If you're already powering the Raspberry Pi from a 5V source (such as USB), you don't need the regulator circuit on the CAN hat.

-You can power the Raspberry Pi directly, for example via USB.
-In this case, it will provide both the 5V and 3.3V to the HAT.
-If this is the only power option you want to support, you can leave out the voltage regulator comprised by J5, F2, D1, D2, C9, U4, C10, L1, C12 and C13.
+Leave out the parts J5, F2, D1, D2, C9, U4, C10, L1, C12 and C13.

-It's also possible to connect the terminal block J5 to the 5V supply, bypassing the voltage regulator.
-Connect the solver bridge JP5 and leave out the voltage regulator as described before.
-Be careful not to send more than 5V to the Raspberry Pi or you will destroy it.

-When using the step-down converter, the input polarity is protected by D7.
+#### 5V power on CAN hat

+In this configuration, 5V is delivered directly from the hat to the RPi.

+Leave out the parts F2, D1, D2, C9, U4, C10, L1, C12 and C13, but connect
+the solder bridge JP5.

+#### 12V power on CAN hat

+If you only have a 12V power source available, you can populate the step-down voltage regulator on the CAN hat, which will convert the input to 5V and feed it to the Raspberry Pi.

+Keep the solder bridge JP5 disconnected, or you may damage your Raspberry Pi!

+Input polarity reversal and overvoltage is protected by D2 and D1, but you should still make sure not to swap the polarity on the 12V input.
-However, because the negative terminal is directly connected to the ground plane and the CAN bus ground, polarity reversal may still lead to a short-circuit via other bus components.
-Avoid connecting a power source in reverse.
+Failure to do so could lead to a short-circuit via other bus components.

 ## Cabling and Termination